-When you perform action on some file it shows an error message like “File Access Denied”, “You need permission to perform this action” or “You require permission from trustedinstaller to make changes to this file”.
+When you perform an action on some file it shows an error message like “File Access Denied”, “You need permission to perform this action” or “You require permission from trustedinstaller to make changes to this file”.
 This happens because the owner of the file is Trustedinstaller.
 In this case you need to change the owner of the file.

 How to Delete file / folder protected by TrustedInstaller

-To fix this issue simply you need to change the ownership of the file / folder.
-Follow the steps
+To fix this issue simply you need to change the ownership of the file or folder.
+Follow the steps.

-- Right-click and click on the properties of file / folder.
+- Right-click on the file and click on the properties of the file or folder.

 - Click on security tab on Properties window.

 - Click on advanced tab to bring up another advanced permission window.

 - Click on the change button nearby the owner information.
 A new window will appear.